- Discover the breath-taking Mayan ruins of Tikal, Guatemala

 Accommodation & Meals

-Two breakfasts and three dinners are included as part of this trip and includes traditional meals at your homestays.
-Please budget around 650USD-800USD/£500-£650 for the duration of your trip to purchase food and drinks not included in your itinerary.
+2 breakfasts, 1 lunch, and 3 dinners are included as part of this trip.
+This includes traditional meals at your homestays.
+Please budget around £550-£750 for the duration of your trip to purchase food and drinks not included in your itinerary.

 You will need to arrange your flights to arrive in Cancun International Airport, Mexico (CUN) for the first day of your trip.
 You can arrive any time during the day, as long as you arrive at your accommodation in time for the welcome meeting (between 5pm-7pm).
 Airport transfers aren’t included, but shuttles and buses from the airport to Playa del Carmen are easy to find and reasonably priced.

-Your tour end in San Jose, Costa Rica on day 32, so you’ll need to arrange your return flights from San Jose International Airport (SJC).
+Your tour end in San Jose, Costa Rica on day 32, so you’ll need to arrange your return flights from San Jose International Airport (SJO).

 As this trip crosses national borders, please be prepared to pay border fees for some countries.

-Mexico: You don’t need a visa to enter Mexico but you will need a tourist card, which you get on arrival.
+Mexico: British nationals don’t need a visa to enter Mexico but will need a tourist card, which you’ll get on arrival.
 You will need to complete an immigration form on your flight or at a border crossing in order to get your tourist card.
 You will need to keep your tourist card safe as you need it to leave the country.
-The exit tax for Mexico by land is 21USD.

-Contact your local embassy or consulate for the most up-to-date visa requirements, or ask us for more information.
+Contact your local embassy or consulate for the most up-to-date visa requirements.

 How Many People Will Be In My Group?